jihadakbr/bank-customer-churn-prediction-using-artificial-neural-networks/README.md

 Spyder:
 * Create python functions for data visualization
-* Create a web application using flask and deploy it to Replit
+* Create a web application using flask and deploy it to replit.com
 ## Results

 Link to the web application: